Miglin-Beitler Skyneedle

 The firm had believed that the observation deck planned atop the tower, as well as the twelve floors of parking at its lower levels, would produce large amounts of revenue.
-Plans also called for the building to include a two-story health club.
+The ultimately-planned twelve floors of parking was an increase from the ten proposed earlier into plans for the building.
+Plans also called for the building to include a two-level health club, which would include an olympic-size swimming pool.
+The lower levels were also proposed to feature retail complex.
+The building would have contained a sky lobby.
 Office space in the building would have been marketed to smaller yet prestigious firms.
-The goal was to attract law firms and other tenants desiring a high-status location, but needing only between 8,000 and 10,000 square feet of office space.
+The goal was to attract law firms and other tenants desiring a high-status location, but needing only between 8000 and 10000 sqft of office space.
+It was also proposed that the top of the building would include the highest observation restaurant in any structure.

+As of late-1989, it was planned to charge high rent for office space in the building, at $35 per square foot.
+This was pricing more akin to the steeper Manhattan office market at the time, which led other developers to express doubts that a building in the Chicago market could attract occupants with such rental rates.
+A 1989 opinion poll conducted for the Chicago Sun-Times showed Chicagoans overall to have had strong enthusiasm about the proposed tower.

 There were a number of challenges faced by the project before the post-Gulf War economic downturned ultimately doomed it.
 This included the earlier savings and loan crisis putting in place a stricter regulatory climate for banks and credit unions, which made many financial institutions wary of large real estate projects as investments.
 Another challenge was that the Chicago real estate market, particularly in its downtown, was "soft".
 The downtown had an office space vacancy rate of 14%, which was on the rise.
 Additionally, millions of additional square feet of office space was already under construction in downtown Chicago, with millions more to open up with Sears moving out of the Sears Tower for a new suburban headquarters.
 Another challenge that analysts predicted was that larger corporate tenants might avoid the building, as its narrow floorplates would require firms needing larger amounts of office space to locate their offices across several floors.
 This potential aversion to the building by larger firms could prevent the building from attracting large "anchor" tenants.